jetwaves/laravel-implicit-router/README.md

 ### Solution:
 1. run command:
     composer require jetwaves/route-to-controller dev-master
-* in your api.php or web.php in  routes,  add this following lines  (1).
+2. in your api.php or web.php in  routes,  add this following lines  (1).

+    <?php
     $api = app('Jetwaves\RouteToController\Router');
     $api->controller('URI_PREFIX', 'App\Http\Controllers\TestController');
-* in your App/Http/Controllers/TestController.php,   add a function like public function getShowMeTheMoney(Request $req){
+3. in your App/Http/Controllers/TestController.php,   add a function like

+    <?php
+    public function getShowMeTheMoney(Request $req){
         return '10000 gold';
     }
-* then we can access this controller by   http://hostname/URI_PREFIX/show-me-the-money and get the response    10000 gold          in your browser.
+4. then we can access this controller by   http://hostname/URI_PREFIX/show-me-the-money and get the response

+    10000 gold          in your browser.
-        Just like the implicit controller routing of Laravel 5.1 at old time.
+4.1 Just like the implicit controller routing of Laravel 5.1 at old time.
-* All Http method keywords are allowed to be the prefix of Camel Type function name to serve correspondent http methods.
+5. All Http method keywords are allowed to be the prefix of Camel Type function name to serve correspondent http methods.
-* When function does not exists, you'll get a 404 of laravel itself.
+6. When function does not exists, you'll get a 404 of laravel itself.
-* Declare explicit routes in the original way. (nothing changed)
+7. Declare explicit routes in the original way. (nothing changed)

 ---
 ### Middleware support: